Kiszuriwalilibori/books/README.md

 Rearrange SearchPage in order to follow single responsibility rule and make it more readable fixed sorting and sorting test

+### 1.5.11

+fix(ValidationAlert): improve styling and alignment consistency

+-   Remove blue background and text color from requirements section
+-   Change error text color from red to default black
+-   Fix vertical alignment to be consistent across all sections
+-   Align bullet points under Info icon in both middle and bottom sections
+-   Remove duplicate padding that caused misalignment in field errors section

+The validation alert now has uniform appearance with consistent spacing and professional black text throughout all sections.

 ### Todos

 ----001 convertToPolish pewnie trza by przerobić na mapę